MdGolam-Kibria/OneToOneOneToManyandManyToMany/README.md

 RESTful web services should support the Cross-Origin Resource Sharing.

-RESTful web service application should allow accessing the API(s) from the 8080 port.<br/>
+RESTful web service application should allow accessing the API Calss finished (s) from the 8080 port.<br/>
 more update comming soon.....